Policies for Protection of Personal Information

 Policy 3 Proper Provision to Third Parties

 When using personal data jointly with a third party or providing a third party with personal information, Kubota takes the measures necessary under laws and regulations including the execution of contracts and making of arrangements with such third party.
-Further, Kubota endeavors to obtain the consent of the customer as much as possible prior to such provision.
-Kubota at least gives customers the opportunity to stop the provision of personal data to a third party, in accordance with laws and regulations, if the customer does not want such provision to a third party.
+Kubota will not provide a third party with personal information unless Kubota obtains the consent of the customer or such provision is permitted under laws or regulations.

 Policy 4 Responses to Requests for Disclosure, Correction, and Other Processing